Our activity centre offers a stimulating, inclusive and varied range of services, many of which are listed on our Home page.

 Brain Injury ID Card

-Headway’s ‘Brain Injury I.D Cards’ continue to be a real boon, offering awareness and understanding for brain injury survivors within the community.
+Headway’s ‘Brain Injury I.D Cards’ continue to be a great asset which offers awareness and understanding for brain injury survivors within the community.

-These can be carried with you when out and about in public in shops, pubs, restaurants, public transport, etc, and presented to staff, the general public or emergency services if required, to help make others aware of your injury and its effects.
-They’ve helped so many people avoid judgment and frustration, and have instead helped gain patience, understanding and support by raising awareness with the public.
+These discreet, credit-card sized cards can be carried with you when out and about in public.
+When presented to staff, the general public or emergency services if required, it will help make others aware of your injury and support their understanding of its effects.

 Our centre offers several different group session activities on a daily basis, run by our Client Facilitators.
 These are largely client-led, enabling anyone to join in with any activity of interest.
 The sessions are friendly and informal, and offer everybody the chance to join in, without pressure, to get the very best out of the session.
 These sessions include: